Understanding Salesforce Sharing rules

 What is Sharing in Salesforce?

-Salesforce is a powerful Customer Relationship Management (CRM) software product which has revolutionized the way that businesses and organizations keep track of their clients and customers.
+Salesforce is a powerful platform that has revolutionized the way that businesses and organizations keep track of their clients and customers.

 These rules are designed to open sharing customer information to segments of your organization that may have not already had access.